weigertlab/tracking_dlmbl_2022/README.md

     Here we will introduce more advanced formulations of tracking.

     You will learn
-    - to set up a **network flow**, which allows to find a global optimum solution for small-scale problems, but without modeling cell divisions.
+    - to set up a **network flow** using `networkx`, which allows to find a global optimum solution for small-scale problems, but without modeling cell divisions.
-    - to formulate an **integer linear program (ILP)** to find a global optimum solution for small-scale tracking problems, and how to solve it with `networkx`.
+    - to formulate an **integer linear program (ILP)** to find a global optimum solution for small-scale tracking problems with `cvxopt`.

 ## Internal agenda: (will be removed)